 About the International Scleroderma Workshop

 The International Workshop on Scleroderma Research is a 4-day research meeting centered on translational medicine related to systemic sclerosis (SSc).
 The Workshop, held biennially, focuses on basic and translational research related to pathogenesis of SSc.
-Since its inception in 1990, the Workshop has grown from 29 attendees in its first year to a consistent attendance of over 225 individuals over the last several workshops.
+Since its inception in 1990, the Workshop has grown from 29 attendees in its first year to a consistent attendance of over 250 individuals over the last several workshops.
 It is the largest international meeting devoted to presentations and discussion about pathogenic mechanisms in SSc.
 The Workshop draws participants from academic centers from throughout the world, as well as individuals involved in basic research and drug development in pharmaceutical and biotechnology companies.
-Boston University and University College London (Royal Free Hospital) share hosting duties, with locations alternating between Boston, Massachusetts and Cambridge, UK.
+The University of Pittsburgh and University College London (Royal Free Hospital) share hosting duties, with locations alternating between Pittsburgh, Pennsylvania and Cambridge, UK.

-The 13th Workshop will be organized and by the Scleroderma Center of Boston University School of Medicine with help from the Centre for Rheumatology and Connective Tissue Disorders at University College London (Royal Free Hospital Campus), and held on the Boston University Charles River Campus.
+The 15th Workshop will be organized by the Scleroderma Center at the University of Pittsburgh, with help from the Centre for Rheumatology and Connective Tissue Disorders at University College London (Royal Free Hospital Campus), and will be held at the University of Pittsburgh.
 The Scientific Committee includes a broad array of international scientists with expertise in the various pathogenic pathways and complications of the disease.
 Based on past success we anticipate another highly successful meeting.

-The League of Extraordinary Conference Coordinators ~ From left: Millie from Royal Free, Kate from BU, Pam and Kim from Royal Free.
-A combined 50 years of experience in the Scleroderma Workshop business!
+The League of Extraordinary Conference Coordinators ~ From left: Pam, Millie and Kim from University College London; Kate from BU.
+A combined 54 years of experience in the Scleroderma Workshop business!